Twilight Heroes Game Manual

 A. Mostly quest items.
-The exceptions are installed computers and software (noted above) and unused units in the Recyclonizer and Digitizer.
-Quest items include things like (this is not an exhaustive list, but should be indicative of the types and reasons that things would be deleted): all rental gear, steel knuckles, the Bard's script, skeptic sandals, grey sand, black sand, bland sack, bicycle built for two fish, 77 Habits of Highly Effective Heroes, capo key, Secpass B, Quincy's rental coupon, Frostheim key car, the dreamer's clock or any components, black box, cereal port scanner, pre-vandalism radio, grappling hook, and trimensional cortex.
+The exceptions are installed software (noted above) and unused units in the Recyclonizer and Digitizer.
+Quest items include things like (this is not an exhaustive list, but should be indicative of the types and reasons that things would be deleted): all rental gear, steel knuckles, the Bard's script, skeptic sandals, gray sand, black sand, bland sack, bicycle built for two fish, 77 Habits of Highly Effective Heroes, capo key, Secpass B, Quincy's rental coupon, Frostheim key card, the dreamer's clock or any components, black box, cereal port scanner, pre-vandalism radio, grappling hook, and trimensional cortex.

 Q: What happens to my chips when I retcon?